lowRISC/opentitan/hw/ip/spi_device/README.md

 As explained in the [previous section](#command-information-list), the command parser checks the index to activate Read Status / Read JEDEC ID/ Read Command / Address 4B modules.
 Other than the first 11 slots and last two slots (the last two slots are not visible to SW), the cmdparse checks the *upload* field and activates the upload module if the field is set.

-SW can configure whether a submodule should process the command while in the passthrough mode by setting the {{<regref "INTERCEPT_EN">}} CSR.
+SW can configure whether a submodule should process the command while in the passthrough mode by setting the {{#regref spi_device.INTERCEPT_EN }} CSR.

 ### Status Control